alfredo1995/REST/README.md

     3. Security: Implement proper authentication and authorization to protect your API from unauthorized access.
 Consider using JWT (JSON Web Tokens) for authentication.

-    4. ORM (Object-Relational Mapping): Use Entity Framework Core to map domain objects to database tables, simplifying interaction with the SQL Server database.
+    4. ORM (Object-Relational Mapping): Use Entity Framework Core to map domain objects to database tables, simplifying interaction with the SQL Serve r database.

 Angular Project